onzfonz/comp227/src/content/1/en/part1d.md

 }
 ```

-If we then run the debugger again, and place a breakpoint on the return line, we can examine the variables passed in much more closely.
+If we then run the debugger again and place a breakpoint on the return line, we can examine the variables passed in much more closely.
 In this case, we might be able to find what the issue may be.

 ![IDE Debug with props enabled showing variables](../../images/1/custom/ide_debug_puzzle.png)